dbt-labs/docs.getdbt.com/website/blog/2021-02-05-dbt-project-checklist.md

 ## ✅ Project structure
 ------------------------------------------------------------------------------------------------------------------------------------------------------

-*   If you are using dimensional modeling techniques, do you have staging and marts models?
+*   If you are using <Term id="dimensional-modeling" /> techniques, do you have staging and marts models?
     *   Do they use table prefixes like ‘fct\_’ and ‘dim\_’?
 *   Is the code modular?
 Is it one transformation per one model?
 *   Are you filtering as early as possible?